 B1) PCFG

-What if a grammar could choose its rules randomly, but not just any way?
+What if a grammar could choose its rules at random, but not just any which way?

 Where does this article fit in?